 The Reading Eggs online Story Books reinforce the skills learned in the previous lesson(s) with a story that makes sense and is created using matching high-quality, full-colour illustrations.
 These real books are read aloud by the narrator who models fluent reading to the child.
 The child can read along with the voice, and the audio can then be turned off for the child to reread the book independently.
 These books enhance the student’s experience, motivation, and above all, level of achievement, as the learning is placed in the context of reading a book that is at that child’s reading level and is interesting to look at and to read.

 Home reading provides daily opportunities to expand vocabulary through reading, conversation and explicit instruction.

-The Reading Eggs program accommodates children with a wide range of abilities, including children with more limited vocabularies.
-The Reading Eggs program assists with vocabulary development by ensuring that all content area words are introduced with visual support, such as a matching picture, which provides context and increases word knowledge and word retention.
+The Reading Eggs programme accommodates children with a wide range of abilities, including children with more limited vocabularies.
+The Reading Eggs programme assists with vocabulary development by ensuring that all content area words are introduced with visual support, such as a matching picture, which provides context and increases word knowledge and word retention.